 3-in-1

-The final category is the 3-in-1 jacket, which includes two pieces: a waterproof hardshell and an insulating layer that can be zipped in or out depending on conditions (or worn on its own around town).
-These jackets fall consistently on the budget end of the spectrum—most designs cost between $240 and $450 (the Patagonia 3-in-1 Powder Town is an exception at $499)—and their strong value proposition (at least on paper) makes them a popular choice among beginners and casual resort riders.
+The final category is 3-in-1 snowboard jackets, which combine a waterproof hardshell with a zip-in insulating layer that can be worn separately or together.
+These jackets typically fall into the budget-friendly range—priced between $240 and $450 (though the Patagonia 3-in-1 Powder Town is an exception at $499)—making them a popular choice for beginners and resort-focused riders.

 Construction